WE FINISHED!!

 Mid June saw us in the Peak District once again, enjoying a wonderful week of walking.
 The weather, which had been fearsomely hot in the preceding weeks, thankfully cooled and we had perfect clear blue skies every day, except for the first morning.

-The next day found us back in the Dark Peak early, to walk Upper Burbage Edge, one of the nine gritstone edges.
-Originally planning to just walk this edge, the day was so beautiful and the views so stunning that we carried on to the end, then climbed up onto Lower Burbage Edge as well, before walking back through the valley, which was a delight.
-We then headed down to the peace and stillness of Stanage End to look for the iconic abandoned millstones which are so redolent of the Peak District, and in fact form the logo of the national park.
-To our delight, we found five, one lying flat making the perfect table for lunch and a coffee brew in stunning surroundings!
-After lunch, we’d planned to walk on Froggatt Edge, but a road closure and long detour meant Curbar Edge was more convenient.
-This turned out to be absolutely sublime in the warm afternoon sun, with the most wonderful panoramas.
-We spent a long time sitting in the sun with our boots and socks off, enjoying the views.
-I think this is our favourite edge so far.
+Looking for a suitable lunch spot, we headed down to the peace and stillness of Stanage End hoping to find some of the iconic abandoned millstones which are so redolent of the Peak District.
+To our delight, we found five, one lying flat making the perfect table for lunch in stunning surroundings.
+After lunch, we’d planned to walk Froggatt Edge, but a road closure and long detour meant Curbar Edge was more convenient and this turned out to be an absolutely sublime walk in the warm afternoon sun with the most wonderful panoramas.
+We spent a long time sitting with our boots and socks off, drinking it all in.
+This was definitely a firm favourite.

 We've grown to really love the Peak District, and will be returning very soon.